bwann/homelab/README.md

 and/or SSDs, all running off a large ATX power supply.
 Best of all, it has wheels and fits under a desk!

+The HELMER form factor is sorely unappreciated for stacking up systems so I've posted my photos and designs to hopefully inspire other people.

 ![HELMER](./img/7271891250_ea68a6c65b_n.jpg) ![ikeacluster](./img/7862072998_a28363d610_z.jpg)

 I first built this in 2012 and various bits have changed and expanded over